natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  Global collections of dam locations and information include the Global Reservoir and Dam (GRanD) Database (http://www.gwsp.org/products/grand-database.html) and the World Water Development Report II dam database (http://wwdrii.sr.unh.edu/download.html.)

- * *Calibration*: For calibration, data are needed on how much water actually reaches each hydropower station on an average annual basis.
+ * *Calibration*: For calibration, data are needed on how much water actually reaches the (sub)watershed outlets, which can be a hydropower station, on an average annual basis.
 Data should be available from the managing entity of the hydropower plant.
 In absence of information available directly from the hydropower operators, data may be available for a stream gage just upstream of the hydropower station.
 Gages in the U.S. may be managed by the USGS, the state fish and wildlife agency, the state department of ecology or by a local university.
-The model user should consider whether the gage measures natural or managed streamflow and adjust measurements as necessary.
-The drainage area downstream of the gage and upstream of the hydropower station must also be considered when comparing gaged flow with modeled flow.

  * *Time_period*: The design life span of each hydropower station can be obtained from the station owner or operator.
 Alternative sources may be available online as described above.